 Maureen's dramaturgical process behind the scenic design of "Intimate Apparel" for the Connecticut Rep. has been reviewed and published in "A Critical Companion to Lynn Nottage" (Routledge Publishing), and her costume designs for Chekhov's "Three Sisters" directed by Mark Barford can be seen in "Acting Chekhov in Translation" (Peter Lang Publishing).

-In 2017 Maureen became a NYFA IAP fellow and was invited to collaborate with Writer Meg Kaizu to present \ work at the Lincoln Center Public Library in NYC.
+In 2017 Maureen became a NYFA IAP fellow and was invited to collaborate with Writer Meg Kaizu to present a visual response to Ms. Kaizu's poems at the Lincoln Center Public Library in NYC.
 Her work has also been exhibited at the United States Institute for Technology (USITT), both locally and in Washington D.C. garnering the National Partners-American Theatre award, The Stage Craft Institute Las Vegas award for excellence in Design technology, and the Zelma H. Weisfeld award for Costume Design and Technology.

-In 2018 she was invited to join the US exhibitors of "Costume at the Turn of the Century" at the Bakhrushin Museum in Moscow, and which later traveled to Taiwan, China and Poland.
+In 2016 and 2018 she was invited to join the US exhibitors of "Costume at the Turn of the Century" at the Bakhrushin Museum in Moscow, and which later traveled to Taiwan, China and Poland.
+Maureen together with her production team won Opera America's L. Tobin Director-Designer Award 2020-21 , and will be presenting their design for "Orfeo ed Euridice" in may 2022 at Opera America's conference in Minneapolis.